 Section I. The HUB Outreach Program

-The purpose of UT Arlington's Outreach Program is to provide continuous liaison with the Dallas/Fort Worth metroplex HUB business community.
+The purpose of UT Arlington's Outreach Program is to provide continuous liaison with the Dallas/Fort Worth metroplex and statewide HUB business community.

-The HUB Program Manager attends and makes presentations regarding UT Arlington's purchasing procedures to area minority Chambers of Commerce and other related organizations.
+The HUB Coordinator attends and makes presentations regarding UT Arlington's purchasing procedures to area minority Chambers of Commerce and other related organizations.

-The HUB Program Manager sets up interface meetings between HUB firms and applicable UT Arlington departmental personnel to facilitate implementation of essential HUB program functions.
+The HUB Coordinator sets up interface meetings between HUB firms and applicable UT Arlington departmental personnel to facilitate implementation of essential HUB program functions.